Ben Sangaré

-Ben Amadou Sangaré (born 12 November 1990) is a French professional footballer who plays as an attacking midfielder for Championnat National 3 club US Ivry.
+Ben Amadou Sangaré (born 12 November 1990) is a French professional footballer who most recently played as an attacking midfielder for Championnat National 3 club US Ivry.

 Career

 On 30 January 2017, Sangaré signed a six-month contract with Azerbaijan Premier League club Zira FK, leaving the club at the end of May 2017.

 In January 2018 he went on trial to Finnish Veikkausliiga side IFK Mariehamn, where he played as a substitute in a single 2017–18 Finnish Cup game against Klubi 04.